Nitrokey/nitrokey-documentation/source/components/nitrokeys/storage/getting-started.rst

         .. group-tab:: MacOS
-            Important: Once you plug in the Nitrokey, your computer will start the Keyboard Setup Assistant. **Don’t run through this assistant but exit it right away.**
+            Important: Once you plug in the Nitrokey, your computer will start the Keyboard Setup Assistant. **Don't run through this assistant but exit it right away.**

         .. group-tab:: Windows